Jethet/wiki-hh/HTML/HTML_learning.md

   ``` html
   <meta name="robots" content="noindex">
   ```
- or if they should follow links:
+ * or if they should follow links:
   ``` html
   <meta name="robots" content="nofollow">
   ```
- * Combination is possible:
+ * A combination is possible:
   ``` html
   <meta name="robots" content="noindex, nofollow">
   ```